Budhyant/stanford-cme213.github.io/Lecture Notes/Lecture_17/Lecture_17.md

 # Group

-A group of process used for communication
+A group of processes used for communication

 ---
 class: center, middle